cms-sw/cmssw/Configuration/Geometry/README.md

 * C19: HGCal (v17 version of HGCal geometry as in C18 but without internal cells in the Geant4 geometry definition) + Phase2 HCAL and EB (used in 2026D93)
 * C20: HGCal (v17 version of HGCal geometry as in C18) + HFNose with corrected wafer size + Phase2 HCAL and EB (used in 2026D93)
 * C21: HGCal (v17 version of HGCal geometry as in C19 but turning off all dead areas and gaps) + Phase2 HCAL and EB (used in 2026D101)
+* C22: HGCal (v18 version of HGCal geometry as in C18 with calibration cells, nonzero cssette retraction, correct mousebite, guard ring, proper cell size) + Phase2 HCAL and EB (used in 2026D104)

 Muon system:
 * M4: Phase2 muon system for TDR w/ GE2/1, ME0, RE3/1, RE4/1 (incl. granularity in ME0, staggered GE2/1), 96 iRPC strips, no overlaps, MB4Shields